 Talk About What Happens if Someone Moves Out

 In most cases, you’ll purchase a renters insurance policy for a specific period, such as six months to a year.
 In some cases, you can cancel or change your policy, but doing so might incur penalties, such as losing a discount.
 Make sure to consider what could happen if your roommate moves out.
 You could be on the hook for paying the full price of the policy.
 Alternatively, the rates could change due to your roommate holding a discount or having items with a certain amount of value on the premises.
 Sticking with an individual plan means you’ll know exactly what to expect regarding your budget for insurance over the term of your policy.

 For most people, renters insurance is fairly inexpensive.
 Get a quote that shows you what your insurance will cost as individual plans versus a shared policy.
 You may be surprised to find there isn’t much of a difference in price, and maintaining individual policies works best for minimizing potential issues that could arise with a shared one.

 If you’re renting a space with a roommate, don’t assume a shared renters insurance policy is the best option.
 Make sure to consider the factors listed above before you make a final decision.
 For affordable, reliable renters insurance as well as other types of coverage such as motorcycle and car insurance, San Diego residents trust the experienced agents at Altra Insurance Services.
-Call us today at 619-474-6666 to request a free quote for any of your insurance needs.
+Call us today at 619-474-6666 to get a free quote for any of your insurance needs.